 Because his deductible is still intact, he has to pay $250; the plan will pay the rest.
 He will also need a knee brace while the knee heals.
 Now that Larry has met his deductible, he will only pay 20% coinsurance for the knee brace.

-Coinsurance is the percentage of a medical bill that Medicare beneficiaries are responsible for paying after reaching the set deductible.
-Coinsurance is a percentage of the medical care bill, but a copayment (copay) is typically a flat fee.
+Coinsurance is the part of a medical bill that Medicare beneficiaries are responsible for paying after reaching the deductible.
+Coinsurance is a percentage of the medical care bill.
+A co-payment is a cost paid at the time of receiving service.
+It’s often referred to as a copay and is a flat fee.

 Joe has hip replacement surgery, and the total bill for the procedure is $35,000.
 With his current plan, he has a copay of $125 per day for the first six days in the hospital.
 Following surgery, Joe stays in the hospital for three days and must pay $375 – Joe’s plan will cover the remainder of the hospital expenses.